The-closed-eye-of-love/pixiv/README.md

 In most cases, it is enough to import only `Web.Pixiv`.
 If you want to use lenses to access and operate data types, you should import `Web.Pixiv.Types.Lens` as well.
-Pixiv API requires authentication before being accessed, thus the `PixivT` monad transformer provides an user-friendly and thread-safe interface to manage, and renew access token on demand, where you just need to give the username and password of your pixiv account.
+Pixiv API requires authentication before being accessed, thus the `PixivT` monad transformer provides an user-friendly and thread-safe interface to manage, and renew access token on demand, where you just need to give the ~~username and password~~ refresh token (See https://github.com/upbit/pixivpy/issues/158) of your pixiv account.

 ### Example